Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Theory

 \section{Theory}

-The existence assumption of {\em linear latent} action in NFT might seem a strong condition to require in applications.
-We, however, present the theoretical result assuring that the existence of a linear representation space is equivalent to an intuitive and simple condition defined with a positive definite kernel.
+\textbf{Existence and uniqueness}: Because the goal of NFT is to express the data space in the form of latent linear equivariant subspaces, it is a fundamental question to answer whether \kf{this goal is achievable theoretically.} Additionally, it is important to ask if the linear action can be expressed by a unique set of irreducible representations.
+The following Thm \ref{thm:equivariance} answers these questions in the affirmative using the notion of group invariant kernel.
 Let group $G$ act on the space $\cX$.
 A positive definite kernel $k:\cX \times \cX \to \R$ is called {\em $G$-invariant} if $k(g\circ x, g\circ x') = k(x,x')$ for any $x,x'\in \cX$ and $g \in G$.

-\begin{theorem} (Invariant kernel and Uniqueness) Suppose a compact group $G$ acts on $\cX$.
-Then, there exists a vector space $V$ and a non-trivial equivariant map $\Phi:\cX\to V$ if and only if there exists a non-trivial $G$-invariant kernel on $\cX$.
-Moreover, the set of $G$-invariant kernels and the set of equivariant maps to a vector space are in one-to-one correspondence up to a linear invertible map. \end{theorem}
+\begin{theorem} (Existence, uniqueness, and invariant kernel) Let $G$ be a compact group acting on $\cX$.
+There exists a vector space $V$ and a non-trivial equivariant map $\Phi:\cX\to V$ if and only if there exists a non-trivial $G$-invariant kernel on $\cX$.
+Moreover, the set of $G$-invariant kernels and the set of equivariant maps to a vector space are in one-to-one correspondence up to a G-isomorphism. \end{theorem}

-We provide its proof in Section \ref{sec:proofs}.
-Theorem \ref{thm:equivariance} implies that we can find an equivariant map $\Phi$ to a space with linear action in a wide range of situations.
-For example, RBF kernels based on squared norm are invariant to rotations and shifts.
-Moreover, Theorem \ref{thm:equivariance} implies identifiability.
-When there exists an equivariant $\Phi$ that maps $\mathcal{X}$ injectively into some $V$, then the modes of symmetries in $\mathcal{X}$ are completely identified by $\Phi$ and any other such map would differ from $\Phi$ upto a linear invertible map.

-As we elaborate in Appendix, this result is achieved by considering the RKHS of functions on $\mathcal{X}$ derived from the group invariant kernel.
-By leveraging the relation between $k(x, x')$ and the output space of $\Phi$ for which $\Phi(x)^T \Phi(x') = k(x, x')$, we establish the correspondence between a given invariant kernel and an equivariant feature.
-Now, a linear action of $g$ on a given $f$ in the RKHS can be induced from the action on $x$ by defining $f(\cdot) \to f(g^{-1} \circ \cdot)$, making the RKHS a linear representation space.
-The map $\Phi$ from $\mathcal{X}$ to the RKHS may be nonlinear, however, and this allows us to define an equivariance map even when $g$ acts on each instance $x$ in a nonlinear way.
-This way, we may also say that NFT is a Fourier transform of a function space defined on the data space.
+We provide the proof in Appendix \ref{sec:proofs}.
+The implication of Thm \ref{thm:equivariance} is twofold.
+First, Thm \ref{thm:equivariance} guarantees the existence of an equivariant map $\Phi$ by the existence of an invariant kernel. \kf{In the proof, $\Phi$ emerges as an embedding into the associated reproducing kernel Hilbert space (RKHS).
+Thus, under mild conditions, there is a latent space that is capable of linearly representing a sufficiently rich group action, since one can easily construct a $G$-invariant kernel with infinite-dimensional RKHS which is dense in $L^2$ space(Thm \ref{thm:richness}).}